Wes Streeting: Political positions

 Streeting has said he suggested "working with the best of British business to reform the worst of British capitalism".
 In 2020, Streeting said he wanted to tax capital gains on the same basis as income and suggested replacing inheritance tax with a lifetime gifts tax.
 He supports an increase in corporation tax.
 He has promoted the establishment of a Good Work Commission to bring together the relevant stakeholders to negotiate a new employment rights settlement.

 Although Streeting is considered to be on the right of the Labour Party, he said in 2022 he objected to being labelled a Blairite: "There's no future for the Labour party if it's locked in a battle between two competing visions of the past.
 I don't like being pigeonholed."
 Following his election, Streeting was described as a "long-time critic" of Jeremy Corbyn, who was leader of the Labour Party from 2015 until 2020.
 He accused Corbyn of a "flat-footed and lackadaisical attitude" to tackling antisemitism, which was "simply unacceptable".
 Streeting was among the 70 per cent of Labour MPs who nominated Owen Smith in the 2016 party leadership election.
 In 2022, Streeting said, "I always thought that Jeremy Corbyn was unelectable and there was a fundamental moral objection to where he was on anti-Semitism."

 Streeting is pro-devolution, supporting the idea of providing local authorities with greater control over public policy.
 He is a member of the Fabian Society.

+In May 2026, Streeting backed a social media ban for under-16s in the UK.